We have an amazing capacity for putting ourselves into other people’s shoes. As yoga teachers, let’s use it as often as possible.

 7 days in August, 2014 This amazing training will leave you inspired and up to something big!
 You will learn to teach a set-sequence Warm Vinyasa class, which combines the traditional Hot Yoga exercises into a flowing, challenging format.
 Who is this program for?
 Yoga practitioners Yoga teachers Yoga studio owners This program is for […]

 Please completely ignore any advice which mentions “looking at a distant object” or avoiding direct eye contact with your Students.
-Anyone offering that kind of coaching to Yoga teachers… simply hasn’t got a clue what they are talking about!
-When it comes to speaking to people, in public situations, whether in a yoga class, workshop, […]
+When it comes to speaking to people, in public situations, whether in a yoga class, workshop, teacher training, a seminar, or simply a conversation with friends over lunch, a good eye contact signals that the […]

 If I am willing and able to use silence effectively, I’ve got myself a powerful teaching tool for my public Hot Yoga classes!
 (You can learn and practice more teaching tools like this in my next training.)
 It is unfortunate that most Hot Yoga teachers fear silence.
 Here are a couple of pointers to empower […]